Tomahawk (film)

 Tomahawk is a 1951 American Western film directed by George Sherman and starring Van Heflin and Yvonne De Carlo.
-The film is loosely based on events that took place in Wyoming in 1866 to 1868 around Fort Phil Kearny on the Bozeman Trail such as the Fetterman Fight and Wagon Box Fight.
+The film is loosely based on events that took place in Wyoming in 1866 to 1868 around Fort Phil Kearny on the Bozeman Trail, such as the Fetterman Fight and Wagon Box Fight.
 In the UK, the film was released as The Battle of Powder River.

-It is one of the first films to empathise with the views of the Native Americans.

 Plot

-The story has two main threads: the white fur traders, and their relatively friendly relationship with the Sioux; and the US Cavalry who have a very distanced relationship with the Sioux.
-The traders and scouts are led by Jim Bridger who has the Indian name of "Tomahawk".

-A small travelling show run by Julie Madden gets an escort cross-country to a fort from Lt Dancy.
-En route Dancy kills a young unarmed Sioux boy without provocation, for being near his horses.
-He tells his corporal to explain the night-time shot as him killing a fox.
-In retaliation on the following day, half a dozen mounted Sioux ambush the travelling show hitting Julie's elderly companion Dan with an arrow in the chest.
-They take the injured man to the fort but the doctor refuses to operate.
-Julie persuades Jim Bridger to operate and Bridger saves his life.
-Jim asks Julie to look after Monahseetah his female Cheyenne travelling companion, the daughter of Chief Black Kettle.
+Jim Bridger, who has the Indian name of "Tomahawk", leads a group of fur traders and Sioux Indians.
+A small show run by Julie Madden is protected by an escort, led by Lt.
+Rob Dancy, as it travels cross-country to a fort.
+On the route, Dancy kills a young unarmed Sioux boy without provocation.
+In retaliation the following day, several mounted Sioux ambush the traveling show, hitting Julie's elderly companion Dan with an arrow in the chest.
+They take Dan to the fort, but the doctor refuses to operate.
+Julie persuades Jim to operate, saving Dan's life.
+Jim asks Julie to help his female Cheyenne traveling companion Monahseetah, the daughter of Chief Black Kettle.

-The Sioux approach the fort in small groups and pick off one sentry at a time then ride off.
-Julie has taken a horse out without permission and they chase her.
-Jim calls them off, but one still chases her.
-Jim pulls him from his horse and they fight.
-It is Red Cloud's favourite son and he is killed.
-When they get back to the fort they can hear the Sioux war drums.
+The Sioux approach the fort in small groups and target one sentry at a time before riding away.
+Julie has taken a horse without permission and they chase her.
+Jim tries to stop the men, but one man, Red Cloud's favorite son, will not comply and Jim fights and kills him.
+When they return to the fort, they can hear the Sioux war drums.

-Bridger discovers that Dancy killed his Cheyenne wife, Monahseetah's sister, after Dancy leads a suicidal attack on a group of Sioux where he is the sole survivor.

-The Sioux attack the fort in waves but the newly arrived breech-loading rifles defeat them.
+Jim discovers that Dancy killed his Cheyenne wife, Monahseetah's sister, after Dancy leads a suicidal attack on a group of Sioux in which he is the sole survivor.
+The Sioux attack the fort in waves, but the newly arrived breech-loading rifles defeat them.